Chris Schenkel: Personal life and death

 He was married to former dancer and model Fran Paige.

 Schenkel had three children, Christina, Ted, and John.
 He also had three grandchildren, Christopher, Michael, and Katie.

 Chris resided on Tippecanoe Lake in Leesburg, Indiana.

 In 1971, Schenkel, a longtime friend of Indianapolis Motor Speedway owner Tony Hulman, was a passenger in the pace car for that year's Indianapolis 500 race.
 Astronaut John Glenn and Hulman were also in the car when its driver, Indianapolis-area Dodge dealer Eldon Palmer, crashed the 1971 Dodge Challenger convertible into a camera platform at the beginning of the race.

 Schenkel died of emphysema in 2005 at the age of 82.
 He is interred at Saint Johns United Church of Christ Cemetery in Bippus, Indiana.

 Other appearances

 Schenkel appeared (along with Bo Burton) as the bowling announcers in the final match in the 1979 movie Dreamer.

 Schenkel appeared as himself in the 1996 film Kingpin.
 He played the role of play-by-play announcer in the final match between characters Ernie McCracken and Roy Munson.

 Another appearance was in the 1994 film Greedy.
 He played himself as an announcer of a bowling tournament early in the movie.

 Schenkel's voice can be heard in the "Daisy" ad for Lyndon B. Johnson in the 1964 U.S. presidential election campaign.

+Chris Shenkel was Host of the 1999 Film, "Three Rivers In Time," written, produced and directed by former Aurora, Indiana resident Dennis Neary.